-Associational based on groups consisting primarily of natural persons whose members participate in activities developing common loyalties, mutual benefits, or mutual interests.
+(B) Associational--based on groups consisting primarily of natural persons whose members participate in activities developing common loyalties, mutual benefits, or mutual interests.
 In determining whether a group has an associational community of interest, the commissioner shall consider the totality of the circumstances, which include:

-- (i) whether the members pay dues, - (ii) whether the members participate in furtherance of the goals of the association, - (iii) whether the members have voting rights, - (iv) whether there is a membership list,
+(i) whether the members pay dues;

+(ii) whether the members participate in furtherance of the goals of the association;

+(iii) whether the members have voting rights;

+(iv) whether there is a membership list;

-- (v) whether the association sponsors activities,
+(v) whether the association sponsors activities;

-- (vi) what the association's membership eligibility requirements are, and
+(vi) what the association's membership eligibility requirements are; and

-- (vii) the frequency of meetings.
+(vii) the frequency of meetings.
 Associations formed primarily to qualify for credit union membership and associations based on client or customer relationships, do not have a sufficient associational community of interest.

-- (C) Geographic--based on a clearly defined and specific geographic boundaries may include a city, county (single, multiple, or portions of a county) or their political equivalent, school districts, or a clearly identifiable neighborhood. area where persons have common interests and/or interact.
-More than one credit union may share the same geographic community of interest area where persons have common interests and/or interact.
+(C) Geographic--based on a clearly defined and specific geographic area where persons have common interests and/or interact.
 More than one credit union may share the same geographic community of interest.
-The Department recognizes four types of affinity on which a geographic community of interest can be based-persons who live in, worship in, attend school in, or work in the geographic area.
-Businesses and other legal entities with the geographic boundaries may also qualify for membership there are currently four types of affinity on which a geographic community of interest can be based: persons, who
+There are currently four types of affinity on which a geographic community of interest can be based: persons, who:

-- (i) live in,

-- (ii) worship in,

-- (iii) attend school in, or

-- (iv) work in that community are currently four types of affinity on which a geographic community of interest can e based: persons, who

-- (i) live in,
+- (i) live in;

-- (ii) worship in,
+- (ii) worship in;

-- (iii) attend school in, or
+- (iii) attend school in; or

-- (iv) work in that community.

-The geographic community of interest requirement is are met if the area to be served is in a recognized single political jurisdiction, e.g., a city or a or a county, or their political equivalent, or any contiguous as portion thereof.
+(iv) work in that community.
+The geographic community of interest requirements are met if the area to be served is in a recognized single political subdivision [jurisdiction], as defined in this rule [e.g., a city or a county, or a portion thereof].